Anti-Assyrian sentiment: Iraq

-In Syria
+Syria

 On 23 February 2015, 150 Assyrians from villages near Tell Tamer in northeastern Syria were kidnapped by ISIS.
 At Assyrian Christian farming villages on the banks of the Khabur River in Northeast Syria, 253 people, 51 of them children and 84 of them were women, with one account claiming that ISIS is demanding $22 million (or roughly $100,000 per person) for their release.
 On 8 October 2015, ISIS released a video showing three of the Assyrian men kidnapped in Khabur being murdered.
 It was reported that 202 of the 253 kidnapped Assyrians were still in captivity, each one with a demanded ransom of $100,000.
 On 25 October, hundreds of civilians were trapped in Sadad, Syria, with Archbishop Silwanos Al-Nemeh saying that the situation was dire and that they were in fear of a massacre.
-Also, opposition fighters entered the Mar Theodore Church damaging it and stealing Church items.
+Also, opposition fighters entered the Mar Theodore Church, damaging it and stealing Church items.
 More than 100 government soldiers and 100 rebels, including 80 jihadists from ISIS and al-Nusra, were killed in the fighting.
 Foreign rebel fighters were also among the dead.
 The rebels retreated to the surrounding farmland, with the military in pursuit, and the government news agency reported that the militants had vandalized Sadad's Saint Theodor Church and much of its infrastructure.

+The 2015 Qamishli bombings occurred on 30 December in an Assyrian neighborhood of Qamishli, Syria.
+Three explosions, including at least one suicide bombing, killed 16 people (14 Assyrian Christians and 2 Muslims) and wounded 35.
+The Islamic State claimed responsibility, though some Assyrian organizations suggested Kurdish YPG involvement.

+Iran

+In 1578, a Kurdish force of 10,000 attacked the city of Urmia in Iran, killing, looting, and carrying off over 1,000 Assyrian prisoners.